mekanix/meka.rs/site/content/blog/life-together.md

 Title: Life Together
 Date: 2015-03-18 22:00
-Slug: life-together
+Tags: life

 I'm trying to keep my private life private, but this is just too weird and works too good to hide.
-For few years I'm living with my girlfriend and tings are sometimes good, sometimes bad, as in any relationship (love or otherwise).
+For few years I'm living with my girlfriend and things are sometimes good, sometimes bad, as in any relationship (love or otherwise).
 To be honest, I got sick of bad times, because in most cases the reason for the situation to become bad is ridiculous: "you forgot to...", "you didn't..." and